 This is a guide for running in-school Spelling Bees, according to the format used at Regional & State Finals.
-It is recommended but not compulsory for selecting students to represent at regional level.
+It is recommended but not compulsory for selecting students to represent your school at regional level.
+Individual classes will have run a class competition, preferably oral, to determine their class representatives.

-Organisation before the day:
+Organisation before the School Final day:

 - Compile competition word lists from the posted lists.
-These can be tailored to particular curriculum areas or class relevance, but please do not present the word lists in alphabetical order.
-Contact me for an excel version of the PDF lists to make that job much easier - happy to help explain. - Arrange a suitable venue your school hall or other large space is ideal.
-You may wish to provide some of your students as an audience. - Set up space with chairs and tables according to instructions below. - Arrange two students to help out one as chairperson, one as timekeeper. - Provide a stopwatch and bell for the timekeeper. - If possible provide 3 microphones for contestant, chairperson and announcer.
+These can be tailored to particular curriculum areas or class relevance.
+Contact me for a WORD version of the PDF lists to make that job much easier happy to explain. - Arrange a suitable venue your school hall or other large space is ideal.
+You may wish to provide some of your students and families as an audience. - Set up space with chairs and tables according to instructions below. - Arrange two students to help out one as chairperson, one as timekeeper. - Provide a stopwatch and bell for the timekeeper. - If possible provide 3 microphones for contestant, chairperson and announcer.
 Announcer and chairperson can share if necessary.